-Employee Participation as a Function of Leadership Observations involved employees.
+Employee Participation as a Function of Leadership Observations

+This discovery was a big deal in the early stages of behavior-based safety because in those early days many of our competitors were implementing behavioral-observation systems that only involved employees.
 (Some BBS consultants still take that approach.)
-However, with data supporting our approach, we began to routinely track leadership participation.
+However, with data supporting our approach, we beagan to routinely track leadership participation.
 Today, if a company wants a behavior-based safety process but they don't want us to work with leadership, we always point out the gap between what is expected and what is done.
 Each level of leadership provides a great deal of visible commitment to the ideal of keeping each other safe.
 A basic report allows leaders to see who is doing observations and the number of total observations they've done over any period.
 The range can be from one month to twelve months.
-With this report, those individuals who take on the role of designated observers and/or supervisors. stand out and such supportive information can be incorporate into individual performance appraisals.
+With this report, those individuals who take on the role of designated observers and/or supervisors, stand out and such supportive information can be incorporate into individual performance appraisals.
 Typically, this remains the bare minimum of our intervention in working with leadership when implementing a BBS process.
 More typically, however, we now bundle an intervention focused on leaders throughout the organization, and on getting them more engaged in promoting safety, parallel to the implementation of our behavioral-safety efforts with the addition of learning architectures (motivational and captured resource improvements) built into the day-to-day activities of the operation.
 In other words, our projects have a co-equal focus on BBS and safety leadership and structuring the workplace culture with the motivational systems to sustain learning and change as needed across the safety arena.